-Syracuse upsets No. 8 Florida State 90-89 in overtime
+Syracuse tops No. 8 Florida St 90-89 in OT with 0.08 seconds

 BIG PICTURE

-Florida State: FSU’s 13 consecutive wins to start the season were a program record. … The Seminoles were trying to get off to their first 3-0 start in ACC play since the 2008-09 season, which was the first of two consecutive seasons when they won co-ACC regular-season titles.
+Florida State: FSU’s 13 consecutive wins to start the season were a program record.
+The Seminoles hadn’t loss a regular-season game since Syracuse beat them, 94-88, on Feb.
+28, 2019 in Tallahassee. … FSU was trying to get off to its first 3-0 start in ACC play since the 2008-09 season, which was its first of two consecutive seasons when it won co-ACC regular season titles.

-Syracuse: Florida State was the fourth straight nationally ranked opponent for the Orange.
-Syracuse faced six ranked opponents before the turn of the calendar on Jan.
-1, a program record.
+Syracuse: The win was the Orange’s first against a top-10 opponent since an 80-72 victory in 2016 over No. 3 South Carolina in the Elite Eight. …Florida State was the fourth straight nationally ranked foe for the Orange, who faced six ranked opponents before the turn of the calendar on Jan.
+1, a program record. … Lewis entered the career 500-point club and also surpassed the 200-assist mark. … The Orange are now 2-5 against nationally ranked teams.
+One of the losses was in overtime to Michigan in early December, and two were by five points or fewer, including 62-58 on Sunday to No. 7 Louisville in their ACC opener.

+“We’ve played two No. 1 teams in the country.
+This wasn’t a shock to us,” Hillsman said.

 UP NEXT